 The best way to ensure that you get the most miles out of your first car is to take good care of it.
-Consult the car’s owner’s manual (you can probably find this online if your used car’s is missing) to find out when you should plan to perform regular maintenance on the car.
+Consult the car’s owner’s manual (you can probably find this online if your used car’s manual is missing) to find out when you should plan to perform regular maintenance on the car.

 Then, find a mechanic you like to work with for your repairs.
 It’s helpful to work with a local mechanic who knows your car and its history.
 And when you find someone you trust, you can lean on them for advice on when to perform major regular maintenance, like replacing timing belts and other things that will help your car last as long as possible.